Benson-Gikonyo/alx-system_engineering-devops/0x01-shell_permissions/README.md

     Other users: all the permissions

 The file hello will be in the working directory You are not allowed to use commas for this script

+Task 9: Write a script that sets the mode of the file hello to -rwxr-x-wx